If I Become Bankrupt Will My Compensation Go To Pay My Creditors?

 No it will not.

-No it will not, compensation that you receive from your personal injury claim does not form part of your estate in bankruptcy.
+Compensation that you receive from your personal injury claim does not form part of your estate in bankruptcy.

 Therefore, the Trustee in Bankruptcy is not able to use any compensation or damages payments relating to your personal injury claim, to meet debts owing under your Bankruptcy.

-And this applies, whether you are declared bankrupt before, or after you receive your compensation payment for your personal injury compensation or damages claim.
+This applies, whether you are declared bankrupt before, or after you receive your compensation payment for your personal injury compensation or damages claim.

 Unfortunately when a person suffers injury and they are unable to return to work or to running their business, this can have a devastating impact on their financial circumstances.